Forms are a great way to capture interest and Webflow makes it really simple to add forms into your site.

 Once you've saved your metric, you'll see it added to your dashboard.

-We've set up the metric for this form and we can immediately start seeing how many people subscribed.
-Bonus!
-We can see historical data because this particular button had an ID already.
+We've set up the metric for this form!
+Bonus: because this form already had an ID and was being tracked by Nocodelytics, we can immediately start seeing how many people viewed, interacted and submitted the form.